caendesilva/SimpleServerHealth/README.md

 ### What you can do

-You can also configure basic token authentication and configure what data is shown.
+You can also configure basic token authentication (not yet implemented) and configure what data is shown.

 ### Security